I'm Honey!

 If you are hosting, be clear with invited guests about arrival and departure times.
 People are often afraid to say and keep stop times of parties, but being clear up front and politely wrapping up the event by clearing dishes and stating that the event is ending can have a surprisingly positive effect.

-Provide a distraction.
+Provide a family distraction.

 If someone says something nasty or tries to start an argument with you, ask yourself if it is really worth it to engage.
 Typically, the answer is no. Not today.